tassiluca/direct-style-effects/docs/direct-style-presentation.md

 <div class="smaller">

-You can find a detailed insight and some examples [here](https://tassiluca.github.io/direct-style-experiments/).
+You can find a detailed insight and some examples [here &#x2197;](https://tassiluca.github.io/direct-style-experiments/).

 </div>